alaksej/sort-typescript-imports-unofficial/README.md

 * `typescript.extension.sortImports.sortMethod`: The method to use for sorting the imports.
   * `'importName'`(default) sorts by the type and name of the import.
 Namespace imports are first, followed by default imports, named imports, and unnamed imports.
   * `'path'` sorts by the import path, sorting relative-path imports above package imports
+  * `'regex'` sorts by the regexps defined in the 'regexSortOrder' section
 * `typescript.extension.sortImports.pathSortOrder`: An array describing the order in which imports should be sorted by paths.
 Only applicable if `sortMethod` is set to `path`.
   * Default: `["relativeDownLevel", "relativeUpLevel", "package"]`
   * `package` - Any import path that does not begin with `.`